nih-cfde/use-case-library-build/library/USERSTORY-5.md

 ---
-input: Statistical expertise
+input: statistical expertise
-output: Statistical analysis plan
+output: a statistical analysis plan
-task: Specify statistical methods to be used in analysis
+task: specify statistical methods to be used in analysis
 tags:
 - analysis plan
 - statistical